Previous Page Cover Page Food Products List Fish List Next Page

 Source:

 Fats and oils (animal or vegetable).
-Used
+Used as an emulsifier.

 Polysorbate